Ephemeral Organ

 Interpreting archival materials, mining family memories, recording movement through technology—each Ephemeral Organ project holds past and present side by side, inseparably.
 Each of the artists has developed distinct choreographic devices through which performers can compose history through their bodies and which allows them to generate, keep, and even at times lovingly lose, a bodily record of their actions.

-The series begins with residencies and talks in November 2024, including with artists SHAWNÉ MICHAELAIN HOLLOWAY and collaborative duo Katherine Simóne Reynolds and A.J.
+The series begins with residencies and talks in the fall of 2024, including with artists SHAWNÉ MICHAELAIN HOLLOWAY and collaborative duo Katherine Simóne Reynolds and A.J.
 McClenon, as well as series curator Tara Aisha Willis.

 In April 2025, using EMPAC’s spaces simultaneously like a series of chambers, the Ephemeral Organ series culminates in a weekend of performance, installation, and artist talks, including with Leslie Cuyjet and Steffani Jemison.